vansang2409/berp3/custom/oblyon/README.md

 This theme is actually composed of two things:
 * a "_regular_" BERP3 theme (stored in `htdocs/theme`)
-* a custom Dolibarr module (stored in `htdocs/custom`)
+* a custom Berp3 module (stored in `htdocs/custom`)

-To install Oblyon, you must copy the content of the `htdocs` folder into your Dolibarr `htdocs` folder.
+To install Oblyon, you must copy the content of the `htdocs` folder into your Berp3 `htdocs` folder.
-Make sure to install the appropriate branch for your Dolibarr version.
+Make sure to install the appropriate branch for your Berp3 version.

 ## How to use